aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-ruby/ruby-programmers-guide/working-with-worksheets-in-ruby/value-features-in-ruby/copying-and-moving-worksheets-in-ruby/_index.md

  def move_worksheet(workbook)

-    # Get the first worksheet in the book.
+    # Get the first worksheet in the workbook.

     sheet = workbook.getWorksheets().get(0)

     # Move the first sheet to the third position in the workbook.

     sheet.moveTo(2)

-    # Saving the modified Excel file in default (that is Excel 2003) format
+    # Saving the modified Excel file in the default (Excel 2003) format

     workbook.save(@data_dir + "Move Worksheet.xls")

-    puts "Move worksheet, please check the output file."
+    puts "Move worksheet completed; please check the output file."

 end

 {{< /highlight >}}
 ## **Download Running Code**